Albania – England: England are professional as they return home from a difficult venue with a two goal cushion

 Since the home defeat against the Scandinavians, Albania had played a rare friendly: in January they had held Greece to a 1-1 draw in Tirana.
 Team captain Arbën Minga had scored their goal, and Rreli had used exactly the same starting eleven as had been seen against Sweden and, indeed, also here against the English.
 It was a relatively young side, with an average age of 26, two years less than that of the visitors.
 Only captain Minga was on more than 20 caps: this was his 28th international.
 Five of their starters came from leading club 17 Nëntori Tirana, with a further three from Partizani, another club from the capital.
 Both full-backs were representing Vllaznia from Shkodër up north.

-Mr Blankenstein, the Dutch referee just turned 40, was in charge of his only second international, and his very first qualification tie.
+John Blankenstein, the Dutch referee just turned 40, was in charge of his only second international, and his very first qualification tie.
 His only previous international had been a friendly between West Germany and Switzerland in Stuttgart some ten months earlier.
+Blankenstein had refereed one game in each of the three European club competitions this season, with his most recent tie having been only a week earlier, when he had run the rule over the European Cup quarter final first leg fixture between IFK Gothenburg and Steaua Bucharest (1-0).
 He was also the account manager for the Dutch Olympic Committee.

 |1 Halim Mersini||27||KS 17 Nëntori|